 1 results in detention of the individual who is the subject of the hearing, the court shall state in a 2 record findings of fact and the reason for the order.
 If the court issues an order on the basis of a 3 risk of nonappearance or absconding, the court shall state why a less restrictive measure or 4 condition is not sufficient to reduce the risk of nonappearance to a level below an extreme risk or 5 to reduce the risk of absconding to a level below a significant risk.
-6 7 8 9 Legislative Note: In subsection $(1)(b)$ , a state should insert the state's term for the type of harm the state concludes is relevant to a detention decision.
-Comment 10 11 12 Expedited trial.
+6 7 8 Legislative Note: In subsection (1)(b), a state should insert the state's term for the type of harm the state concludes is relevant to a detention decision.
+9 Comment 10 11 12 Expedited trial.
 If a defendant is detained until adjudication, a court should expedite trial, and many states provide for such a right.
 However, the act leaves this question to the states and their speedy trial statutes.
 13 14 [ARTICLE] 6 15 MODIFYING OR [VACATING] AN ORDER 16 SECTION 601.
 MODIFYING OR [VACATING] BY AGREEMENT.
 By agreement 17 of the [government] and an individual who is the subject of an order under this [act], the court 18 may: 19 (1) modify an order of pretrial release; 20 (2) [vacate] an order of pretrial detention and issue an order of pretrial release; or 21 (3) issue an order of pretrial detention.
 22 23 24 Legislative Note: In subsection 2, a state should insert the state's term for "vacate" or its equivalent.
-25 SECTION 602.
+24 25 SECTION 602.
 MOTION TO RECONSIDER.
-26 (a) On motion of an individual subject to an order of pretrial release, the court may 27 reconsider the order using the same procedure and standards in [Article] 3, and modify the order 28 by amending or eliminating a condition of release.
-The court may deny the motion summarily if
+26 (a) On motion of an individual subject to an order of pretrial release, the court may 26 27 (a) On motion of an individual subject to an order of pretrial release, the court may reconsider the order using the same procedure and standards in [Article] 3, and modify the order